cloudcampbd/cloudninja/3. Features and Functions/README.md

 ---

-# CloudNinja - AWS SAM Template
+# CloudNinja - AWS SAM Template for Amazon Cognito

 This repository contains an AWS SAM template that sets up a Cognito User Pool and User Pool Client.
 The template is designed to streamline the creation of user authentication and authorization features for your applications using Amazon Cognito.